Vrishali34/Leetcode_POTD/README.md

 # Leetcode_POTD

-#Leetcodedailyproblem
-#LeetCodePOTDSolutionsRepository
+#LeetCode #ProblemOfTheDay #LeetCodePOTD

-This repository contains my curated solutions to LeetCode's Problem of the Day (POTD) in 3 languages :  Java,c++ and Python organized chronologically and by question name and number for easy access.
-Each entry includes the LeetCode problem name and solution code, structured to track daily progress and strengthen problem solving skills across essential topics.
+This repository contains my solutions to **LeetCode Problem of the Day (POTD)** in **C++**, **Java**, and **Python**.

 [![Languages](https://skillicons.dev/icons?i=cpp,java,python)](#)

+I created this repository to keep track of the daily problems I solve and to maintain solutions in multiple languages.
+The problems are organized by **LeetCode problem number** and **problem title**, making them easy to revisit.

+The main purpose of this repository is to:

+* Keep a record of my daily LeetCode practice.
+* Improve problem-solving and DSA skills.
+* Practice writing clean and efficient code in different languages.
+* Revisit previously solved problems whenever needed.